open/close all folders

 - Bi the Way: Implied.
-If you flirt with her and then successfully get her and Donnic together in Act II, she asks if Hawke ever thought about the two of them.
+If Hawke flirts with her and then successfully get her and Donnic together in Act 2, she asks if Hawke ever thought about the two of them.
 The conversation does not change for Lady Hawkes.

-- Breast Plate: Initially played straight during the prologue sequence, though justifiably so; it takes little effort to forgive leather armor for being form-fitting.
-Averted for the rest of the game - the metal plate the guards wear is the same general shape for both men and woman, giving Aveline no more chances to show off her assets.
+- Breast Plate: Initially played straight during the prologue sequence, in which she sports form-fitting leather armor.
+Averted for the rest of the game - the metal plate the guards wear is the same general shape for both men and women, giving Aveline no more chances to show off her assets.

 - Cannot Spit It Out: Towards Donnic.
 She tries courting him in more subtle ways, but her methods seem to make sense only to her.
-Depending on how this is handled he may conclude that Hawke is awkwardly hitting on him.
+If Hawke is female, Donnic will conclude that she is awkwardly hitting on him.

 - Insane Troll Logic: Eventually, her efforts to woo him get so bad that even when she does explain the reasoning behind her actions, Hawke can't argue directly with them because they make no sense.
-You get the chance to call her out on it.
+The player gets the chance to call her out on it.

 - The Champion: To the Hawke family during their first year in Kirkwall.
 She claims it's just to keep Hawke out of trouble.

-- City Guards: Joins the Kirkwall guard after fleeing Ferelden and can be promoted to Captain of the Guards after a mission where she investigates her superior's corruption.
+- City Guards: Joins the Kirkwall guard after fleeing Ferelden and can be promoted to Captain of the Guard after a mission where she investigates her superior's corruption.